LinuxForHealth/images/base-alpine/README.md

 # Linux for Health Base Image

-The Linux for Health Base Image provides a minimal OS with an application directory and non-privileged user.
+The Linux for Health Base Image provides a minimal Alpine OS with an application directory and non-privileged user.

 ## Build Command